-$\mathcal{O}(P^K)$ is the same computation time as the proposed algorithms with all dependencies included.
+$\mathcal{O}(P^{\kappa})$ is the same computation time as the proposed algorithms with all dependencies included.
 The difference is that belief updates in the HIS model are calculated exactly on the assumption that user goals do not change.
-The algorithms presented in this paper allow for changes in the user goal but
+The algorithms presented in this paper allow for changes in the user goal but necessitate that approximations be made.
+If the entire goal is considered as a single node then the calculation times and accuracy are essentially the same.
+One can therefore think of the grouped belief propagation algorithm as an extension of the HIS approach to systems with conditionally independent slots and changes in the user goal.

 An alternative approach to updating the belief state is to use particle filters (Williams, 2007b).
-Comparing this method with the approach here is difficult since the computation needed for a particle filter depends crucially on the number of particles used.
-For a given level of accuracy, this is highly problem dependent and hence a fair comparison is left for future work.
+Comparing this method with the approach here is difficult as the particle filter's computation time depends crucially on the number of particles used, which, for a given level of accuracy, is highly problem dependent.
+A fair comparison is therefore left for future work.

-3 Policy Design
+3. Policy design